Dubrava Prison

-The Dubrava Prison (Burgu i Dubravës) is a correctional facility located near Istok, Kosovo, the largest prison in the country.
+The Dubrava Prison (Burgu i Dubravës) is a correctional facility located near Istog, Kosovo.
+It is the largest prison in the country.

 Events

-1999 bombings and executions
+1999 Dubrava Prison massacre

-On 19 and 21 May NATO bombed the prison, killing at least 23 KLA members.
+On 19 and 21 May Serbs bombed the prison, killing at least 23 KLA members.
 A prison riot followed, during which Serbian forces killed more than 100 Albanians.

 2003 riot

 Five inmates were killed and 16 injured during a riot that broke out on 4 September 2003 following protests on the living conditions in the prison.
 UNMIK tried to peacefully end the protest but inmates set fire to their mattresses.

 In 2019 a study on the quality of life in the prison was published.